lammpstutorials/lammpstutorials.github.io/sphinx/source/tutorial1/tutorial.rst

     this ensemble, the system does not exchange energy with anything outside the simulation box.

 Run the simulation using LAMMPS.
-Initially, there is no equilibrium between potential and kinetic energy, as the potential energy decreases while the kinetic energy increases.
+Initially, the system is not equilibrated, as the potential energy decreases while the kinetic energy increases.
 After approximately 40000 steps, the values for both kinetic and potential energy plateau, indicating that the system has reached equilibrium, with the total energy fluctuating around a certain constant value.

-Now, we change the ``Run`` section to (note the smaller number of
+Now, we change the second ``Run`` section to (note the smaller number of
 MD steps):

 .. code-block:: lammps